percona/k8spxc-docs/docs/System-Requirements.md

 The Operator supports Percona XtraDB Cluster (PXC) 5.7 and 8.0.

-The new `caching_sha2_password` authentication plugin which is default in 8.0 is not supported for the ProxySQL compatibility reasons.
-Therefore both Percona XtraDB Cluster 5.7 and 8.0 are configured with `default_authentication_plugin = mysql_native_password`.

 ## Officially supported platforms

 The following platforms were tested and are officially supported by the Operator